WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 ### `filesystem add hdfs`

-Add a Hadoop Distributed File System as either a migration source or target using the `filesystem add hdfs` command.
+Add a Hadoop Distributed File System (HDFS) as either a migration source or target using the `filesystem add hdfs` command.

-Creating an HDFS file system resource with this command will normally only be used when migrating to a target HDFS (rather than another storage service like ADLS Gen 2 or S3a).
-LiveData Migrator will attempt to auto-detect the *source* HDFS file system when started from the command line unless Kerberos is enabled on your source environment.
+Creating a HDFS resource with this command will normally only be used when migrating to a target HDFS storage (rather than another storage service like ADLS Gen 2 or S3a).
+LiveData Migrator will attempt to auto-detect the *source* HDFS when started from the command line unless Kerberos is enabled on your source environment.

 If Kerberos is enabled on your source environment, use the [`filesystem auto-discover-source hdfs`](#filesystem-auto-discover-source-hdfs) command to provide Kerberos credentials and auto-discover your source HDFS configuration.